Egypt to use Gulf billions to spur economy

 Rather than increase wages and other current expenditures, the government plans to spur the economy through investments, especially by completing ongoing projects and infrastructure such as water, sanitation, roads and bridges, he said.

-It will concentrate on projects that are labour intensive and benefit the poor.
+It will concentrate on projects that are labor intensive and benefit the poor.
 It will also try to pay arrears.

 “Contractors are owed money, and because of this they don’t pay other people, and it becomes a chain,” Galal said.
 “At the end of the day the economy slows down.”